ardaku/stick/README.md

 # Stick
 ## About
-Stick is a Rust library for getting joystick, gamepad, or other controller input.
+Stick is a cross-platform Rust library for getting joystick, gamepad, or other controller input.

 ## Features
+- Asynchronously get events from multiple joysticks on one thread, joystick state shared via atomics to the other threads.
 - Get controller input (Linux)
 - Remap controller input (Linux)
 - Connect to multiple controllers (Linux)